Find out what support is available to you while you’re abroad.

 Coming home early

-If you want to withdraw from a study abroad year that has already started, you must complete the relevant form below and notify both the Sussex Abroad team and your host institution.
+If you want to withdraw from a study abroad year that has already started, you must complete the relevant form to inform all teams.
+Contact the Sussex Abroad team to receive the form and also let your host institution know.

 If you request to withdraw before the end of week 3 of Sussex’s semester 1 of a study abroad year, you will be transferred onto the non-year abroad variant of your degree and go straight into the final/next stage of your Sussex course following your second year (subject to agreement with your school).
 You will not receive the suffix ‘with a study abroad year’ in your degree title and the study abroad year will not appear on your marks record or degree transcript, or contribute to classification.